expo/expo/docs/pages/guides/prebuild.md

 Prebuild requires specific packages and versions are used in order to ensure the template works.
 The packages are inferred from the `dependencies` field in the [template](#templates) `package.json` file.

-You can skip changing NPM package versions with the `--skip-dependency-update` flag:
+You can skip changing npm package versions with the `--skip-dependency-update` flag:

 <Terminal cmd={[
 '$ npx expo prebuild --skip-dependency-update react-native,react',